pwa-builder/pwabuilder-blog/src/docs/ios/publish-your-pwa-to-ios-app-store/publish-your-pwa-to-ios-app-store.md

   - iOS
 ---

-Once you've packaged your PWA for iOS using [PWABuilder](https://www.pwabuilder.com) and [followed the steps to build your iOS app package](/docs/ios-next-steps), you can submit your app to the iOS App Store.
+Once you've packaged your PWA for iOS using [PWABuilder](https://www.pwabuilder.com) and [followed the steps to build your iOS app package](/docs/build-your-ios-app), you're ready to publish your app to the iOS App Store.

 The process looks like this: